About Chervil

 No, chervil and cilantro are different herbs.
 While both are in the Apiaceae family, they have distinct flavors and appearances.
 Chervil has a milder, anise-like flavor and delicate, fern-like leaves, while cilantro has a stronger, citrusy flavor and broader leaves.

-Can I grow Chervil indoors
+Can I grow Chervil in my indoor space

 Difficulty